DJNicoco/COMP-359_Assignment-3-Final/README.md

 ### Karan's Implementation (C++) <br>

 My part's implemenation demonstrates how to visualize a BST in the form of a family tree in C++ using a hierarchical structure.
 The family tree is implemented with a custom **FamilyTree** class and a **Person** struct - which further provides methods for adding family members and visualizing their respective relationhips.
 I decided to use the ASCII visualization approach to show how this type of BST would work.
 I also found that this simplifies the process a bit so it is easier to understand family relationships.
+There is also functionality to search for a family member in this tree.
+The structure of the tree can be balanced if we make it as such but we will assume the worst case that the tree is not balanced at all times.
+Hence, the worst-case search complexity of this BST is **O(n)** and the best-case is **O(log(n))**.

 #### Key Components of CPP Program: <br>